talk2viren/umermansoor.github.io/_posts/2017-2-19-cluster-analysis-using-k-means-explained.md

 ![uneven-applied]({{ site.url }}/img/kmeans/uneven-applied.png)

-As it was expected, k-means messed up and couldn't find naturally occurring clusters that we recognized in the dataset and expected k-means to find.
+As it was expected, k-means messed up and couldn't find naturally occurring clusters that we recognized in the dataset.
 It identified the larger cluster correctly but mixed the smaller ones.
-If you have datasets where naturally occurring clusters have unequal densities, try look into [density based models](https://en.wikipedia.org/wiki/Cluster_analysis#Density-based_clustering).
+If you have datasets where naturally occurring clusters have unequal densities, try [density based models](https://en.wikipedia.org/wiki/Cluster_analysis#Density-based_clustering).

 ### 2. The clusters are non-spherical